cam39porter/thesis/deliverables/project-proposal.md

 * To what extent are the indicators our methodology produces valuable in identifying potential markets for UK products in the US?

-  * Backtesting could be used verify the value of the indicators we produce.
+  * Hindcasting could be used verify the value of the indicators we produce.
 This would require acquiring granular export data for one of the products/services.
 We could then analyze the correlation between our indicators and the success of a product/service in various markets.

+  * Ground truthing could also be used to evaluate the predictive power of our methodology.
+Ground truthing is performed by applying the analysis to different areas and evaluating the predictive success [(Novametricsm 7)](#novametrics-trafficking).

 * To what extent is the design of our systematic weak signal analysis flexible enough to be used to address different goals?